JasonLough/fun-with-javascript/README.md

 ### If youre into javascript, you just found a treasure room

-This is a collection of things I found interesting with JavaScript.
+This is a collection of things I've written because I thought they conveyed something interesting about JavaScript.
 I wrote each of these to be (hopefully) easy to understand while showing a specific aspect (often a weird one) of JavaScript.
-More added as I find time!

 ---